LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 - Improve the structure of CSV outputs
 - Create a modular framework for running and testing strategies
 - Explore more advanced indicators and maybe even ML in the future
+- Create more strategies when I'm finished working on this one

 ---

 ## Why I'm Sharing This

 I want to document my progress and maybe help someone else who's just getting started.
-Eventually, I hope to turn this into something more powerful — and learn a ton along the way.
+Eventually, I hope to turn this into something more powerful — and learn along the way.

 If you’re reading this and have feedback, feel free to open an issue or reach out!